bclswl0827/ntpmonitor/README.md

 It launches the web UI and begins monitoring.
 By default, it listens on `0.0.0.0:6060` and stores data in `./states.db`.
 You can open the web interface in a browser to see current time, real-time server offsets, and clock drifts.

-### Perform Local Time Check
+### Perform Browser Time Check

-Upon opening the homepage, the web interface automatically compares the local system time against the reference time to measure local clock offset.
+Upon opening the homepage, the web interface automatically compares the local browser time against the reference time to measure user-end clock offset.

 ![image](images/local-time-check.png)